mona-1414/web102_prework/README.md

 Submitted by: **Mona Gomaa**

-**ea Monster Crowdfunding Website** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding Website** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **3** hours spent in total